 This catalog supersedes all previous catalogs and academic information and policies and is binding on all students.
 It was prepared on the basis of the best information available at the time of publication.
+However, students continue a course of study in effect at the time they enrolled provided that no more than the normal period is taken to complete the program.
 The University reserves the right to change tuition, fees, course offerings, regulations and admission and graduation requirements at any time without prior notice.